- Report from Italian families treating children with GcMAF

 Our GcMAF simply rebuilds the immune system, which then attacks the viruses that cause autism.
 Improvements in the child are often seen as early as five weeks – about the same time it often takes to permanently eradicate the herpes virus.
 We recommend a child starts at 0.03ml, with a second 0.03 dose in three days, to build up to a twice weekly 0.1ml dose as soon as possible.
 Make sure he eats plenty of lipids.
 But see Dr Antonucci’s recommendations below.

 Children with autism often have very high levels of vitamin D3, occasionally toxic levels (and low levels of D2) which may be produced by gut bacteria.
-We do not recommend administering vitamin D3, which may result in severe hyperactivity, unless the child has had a vitamin D level test.
+We do not recommend any change to vitamin D3 (which may result in severe hyperactivity) or any change to anything else, until you are four weeks in with the GcMAF.
+Even then, not unless the child has had a vitamin D level test.
+So change nothing else at the time you start GcMAF, or preferably Goleic.

 The age of children ranges from 3 to 15 years old (except one who was 21).
 83 of them reported significant improvements, 7 did not notice any change, while 4 showed side effects.